This is the third part of the Bang & Olufsen Beolab Penta restoration. For the original post, see:

 I think, that many Penta owners want to change them first (next (after new foam on midrange speakers), Its not so difficult to change them either.

 Properly will many Penta owners just skip the old intern amp ( they are difficult and very expensive to repair, but keep them a heavy stand.
-Just remove the large fuse in bottom to the amp. and keep the small fuse, then will display still work as normal) and use a new and better amplifier to power the Penta´s ( I use 2 x 1000 original B&O ICEpower watt, as amplifier to my Penta today
+Just remove the large fuse in bottom to the amp. and keep the small fuse, then will display still work as normal) and use a new and better amplifier to power the Penta´s ( I use 2 x 1000 original B&O ICEpower watt, as amplifier to my Penta today 🙂 (they don`t play louder, but sound great)

 Can you please tell, what fabric and value you have used from C1-C2 ect. on crossover one and two?